kinode-dao/kinode-book/src/apis/vfs.md

 The virtual filesystem is a light layer on top of the internal filesystem, and is used to provide a consistent interface for interacting with the filesystem.

-Within it you'll find some familiar posix commands, some new.
-The vfs also handles capabilities, whereas access to the underlying filesystem is essentially root access, mostly reserved for runtime modules.
+Within the VFS you'll find some familiar posix commands, some new.
+The VFS also handles capabilities.
+Access to the underlying filesystem is essentially root access, and is mostly reserved for runtime modules.

-The vfs' metadata is stored in a similar way to apps state, by calling save_state.
+The VFS metadata is stored in a similar way to app state, by calling save_state.

 ### API